Euro Sign

 Method 1: Press Shift + Option + 2

-Method 2: Press Control + Command + Space to open the Emoji & Symbols panel, search "euro"
+Method 2: Press Control + Command + Space to open the Emoji panel, search "euro"

 HTML Input